-infrastructure is out of service due to maintenance and repairs, or may prevent a facility (such as a bridge) from being removed from service entirely (i.e. low-volume facilities that would cost too much to replace).
-In the latter case, the analysis should include a reasonable assessment of the cost that closing the facility would have on system users who would be required to take longer and more circuitous routes, as well as the probability (and likely time in the future) when the bridge would need to be closed even if sound maintenance practices had been pursued.
-Improving state of good repair may also reduce user costs if, for example, the roughness of a road reduces travel speeds or increases damage to vehicles.
-Improving state of good repair can also have safety benefits.
+Many infrastructure projects that improve the state of good repair of transportation infrastructure can reduce long-term maintenance and repair costs.
+These benefits are in addition to the benefits of reductions in travel time, shipping costs, and crashes which the applicant should account for separately.
+Applicants should include these maintenance and repair savings as benefits.
+Improving state of good repair may also reduce operating costs and congestion by reducing the amount of time that the infrastructure is out of service due to maintenance and repairs, or may prevent a facility (such as a bridge) from being removed from service entirely.
+In the latter case, the analysis should include a reasonable assessment of the cost that closing the facility would have on system users who would be required to take longer and more circuitous routes, as well as the probability (and likely time in the future) when the bridge would need to be closed.
 The application should also consider differences in maintenance and repair costs when comparing different project alternatives.
 For example, an applicant can compare the maintenance costs that would be required after rehabilitating an existing pier with those that would be required after building a new one.
 As part of the data that go into estimating the benefits of improving the state of good repair, applicants should provide accepted metrics for assessing an asset's current condition.
 For example, applicants can use Present Serviceability Ratings (PSR) to discuss pavement condition and bridge sufficiency ratings to discuss the condition of a bridge.
-As discussed in the section on costs, the Department expects applicants to consider the life-cycle costs of the project when making these comparisons.
+As discussed in the section on costs, the Department expects applicants to consider the lifecycle costs of the project when making these comparisons.